Mangu/AzureIoTHandsOnLabs/readme.md

 * Install python 2.7 https://www.python.org/downloads/
 * Install the Device Explorer tool from https://github.com/Azure/azure-iot-sdks/releases/download/2016-11-17/SetupDeviceExplorer.msi
 * Install Putty (if on a Windows PC) - http://www.putty.org/
+* If you want to do the Gateway SDK module (2b), install the Arduino IDE at http://arduino.cc
 * Install drivers for the USB to Serial cable (we provide the actual cable) - https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable?view=all
 * Access to an Azure Subscription